 My name is Beau Sorenson.
-I am an audio professional (engineer, producer, mixer, electronic musician) living in Portland, Oregon.
-I make recordings of sounds, and help other people make / shape recordings of their sounds.
+I am a freelance audio professional (engineer, producer, mixer, electronic musician) living in the San Francisco Bay Area.
+I make recordings of sounds, and help other people make and shape recordings of their sounds.

-I've engineered / assisted on sessions with Chris Walla, Tucker Martine, Butch Vig, Brandon Mason, Dangermouse, Al Weatherhead and Ryan Hewitt.
+I've engineered / assisted on sessions with Chris Walla, Tucker Martine, Butch Vig, Merrill Garbus, Dangermouse, Al Weatherhead and Ryan Hewitt.

-I've worked at Tiny Telephone, Electrical Audio, Flora, Sound City, Soma EMS, The Dock, April Base, Overdub Lane, Pogo, The Warehouse, London Bridge, Hall of Justice, Hyde Street Studios, Avast!, Type Foundry / Mix Foundry, Different Fur, The Isokon, The Tannery, Chrome Attic and a number of other places that are no longer around.
-I love recording studios.
+I've worked at Tiny Telephone, Electrical Audio, Flora Recording and Playback, Sound City, Soma EMS, April Base, Different Fur, Overdub Lane, Pogo Studios, London Bridge, Hyde Street Studios, Avast!, Type Foundry / Mix Foundry, The Warehouse, The Hall of Justice, The Dock, The Terrarium, The Isokon, The Tannery, Bobby Peru Recording, Chrome Attic, and many other studios that are no longer around.

-I've also made records in bedrooms and kitchens and living rooms, houses and apartments and cabins, warehouses, practice spaces, town halls and anywhere I can.
-I love making records.
+I love recording studios, but I've also made records in bedrooms and kitchens and living rooms, houses and apartments and cabins, warehouses, practice spaces, town halls - anywhere I can drag a bit of equipment into.

 I grew up in the woods.
 I took piano and guitar lessons.
 I spent a lot of time fiddling with electronics.
 I took a lot of things apart.
 I made